You can find dual diagnosis treatment at several different rehab centers in the state of Missouri.

 Location and contact information:

-CenterPointe has addiction treatment centers in St. Louis, St. Peters, and St. Charles.
+CenterPointe Hospital has an addiction treatment center in St. Charles, MO, as well as in St. Louis, St. Peters, and St. Charles.

 They specialize in treating dual diagnosis disorders and offer residential treatment, inpatient detox, outpatient programs, medication-assisted treatment (MAT), family services, and aftercare.

-Mental health issues and substance abuse treatment here is supported by:
+Mental health issues and substance abuse treatment here are supported by:

 - evidence-based practices